Pappy-Hub/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 __0x04.
 Python - More Data Structures: Set, Dictionary__
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------
 Project done during Full Stack Software Engineering studies at Holberton School.
-It aims to learn about variables, basics commands (print) and handle strings with Python.
+It aims to learn about sets, dictionaries and functions to handle data structures like lambda, map, reduce and filter in Python.
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------

 __Technologies__